matt-snider/matt-snider.github.io/content/work/surf-media-gmbh.md

     - GitLab CI
 ---

-- Designed, implemented and tested web services for an advertising performance network in a microservices architecture
-- REST APIs and message consumers using Java/Dropwizard and Python/Flask/DRF
+- Built and tested web services in a microservices architecture for an advertising performance network using Java/Dropwizard and Python/Flask/DRF
-- AngularJS-based frontend
 - Developed a proxy server to interface with mobile devices as part of our automated ad-testing infrastructure
-- Mentored more junior coworkers through pair programming & code reviews